heyLu/glimpses/1-types-logic-and-clojure.md

     try it out using `docker run -it --rm pixielang/pixie`. (or drop by in `#pixie-lang` on freenode and say something like `,(let [name "pixie"] (str "hello, " name "!"))`.)

-    Timothy Baldridge, the author of pixie is currently rewriting the runtime system using *effects*, which you can read about in [this paper](http://arxiv.org/pdf/1203.1539v1.pdf).
+    Timothy Baldridge, the author of pixie, is currently rewriting the runtime system using *effects*, which you can read about in [this paper](http://arxiv.org/pdf/1203.1539v1.pdf).
     (probably have a look at the examples on page 11 onwards first.)
 Brandom Bloom did [a presentation](http://www.mixcloud.com/paperswelove/bbloom_3_17_2014_programming_with_alegebraic_effectshandlers/)